 During human pregnancy, mean cortisol rises gradually as pregnancy progresses (Carr et al., 1981).
 Mean cortisol levels increase during the first, second and third trimester by 1.6, 2.4 and 2.9 folds, respectively (Jung et al., 2011).
 The increased cortisol levels may be explained by placental secretions of estrogen stimulating maternal cortisol production and mitigating maternal negative feedback (Lindsay & Nieman, 2005; Duthie & Reynolds, 2013) and/or by placental production of corticotropin-releasing hormone (CRH) into the maternal circulation in mid- and late gestation (Duthie & Reynolds, 2013).
 Maternal cortisol promotes placental CRH production, which in turn promotes maternal HPA axis activity thus acting as a feed-forward positive mechanism.

-However, in mouse pregnancy, corticosterone levels do not increase as much as humans near term albeit increases with pregnancy.
+However, in mouse pregnancy, corticosterone levels do not increase as much as humans near term although there are still increases.
 In pregnant control mice, corticosterone levels were not significantly different at E11 and E17 despite slightly higher levels at E17 (Jafari et al., 2017).
 Other studies showed an increase in corticosterone levels at E19 compared to E16 in control unstressed mice (Vaughan et al., 2012).
 Unstressed pregnant mice had higher corticosterone levels with peak levels at E16 being 60 times higher than non-pregnant mice (Barlow et al., 1973).
 The levels then dropped after E16 until delivery at E19 (Barlow et al., 1973).
-These findings suggest that the decrease in plasma corticosterone is concordant with reduced activity of placental HSD11B2 (discussed in section below), thus allowing more passage of corticosterone to the fetus.
-Despite the natural increase in maternal circulating cortisol levels, the placenta is efficient at inactivating cortisol by hydroxysteroid 11-beta dehydrogenase 2 (Hsd11B2) activity allowing only 10-20% of maternal cortisol to cross to the fetus (Gitau et al., 1998; Ellman et al., 2008).
+The decrease in plasma corticosterone is concordant with reduced activity of placental hydroxysteroid 11-beta dehydrogenase (HSD11B2; discussed in section below), thus allowing more passage of corticosterone to the fetus.
+Despite the natural increase in maternal circulating cortisol levels, the placenta is efficient at inactivating cortisol by HSD11B2 activity allowing only 10-20% of maternal cortisol to cross to the fetus (Gitau et al., 1998; Ellman et al., 2008).

 Placental HSD11B2 Activity